LuckyLukr/LuckyLukr/README.md

 ### Hi there 👋
-I am a frontend software engineer from Czechia
+I am a software engineer from Czechia
 - 🔭 Working on multiple frontend and backend project using React, GraphQL, NodeJS and Python
 <br>